 - Your username, first and last name, email and/or postal address, telephone number or other information that, alone or in combination can be used to identify you (“Personal Information”) that you provide when you create an account or fill out a form on the Site;

 - Usage, viewing and technical data automatically collected from your computer or device through cookies and other technologies (described below), such as your device identifier or IP address, browser type, internet service provider (ISP), referring/exit pages, operating system, date/time stamp, and clickstream data;

 - Comments or other information you post on the Site;

 - Location information when you visit the Site, including location information provided by a computer or device interacting with the Site.
 Location information is only used for security, monitoring, and troubleshooting purposes (most devices allow you to turn off location services); and

 - Information we collect when you interact with our content on the Site or on third-party sites or platforms, such as social networking sites.
 This may include information such as “Likes”, profile information gathered from social networking sites or the fact that you viewed or interacted with our content.

 We and our third-party service providers who provide Service functionality, may collect information about you in the following ways:

-- When you contact us separately, such as by email or telephone;
+- When you contact us separately by email or telephone;

 - From third-party sources, to update or supplement the information you provide or that we collect automatically, including utilizing business information databases and platforms for additional updated account information;

-5. How We Use the Information We Collect
+5. How We Use and Process the Information We Collect

-We use your information in the following ways:
+We use and process your information in the following ways:

-- To provide, maintain and improve the Site and our products and services, including to operate certain features and functionality of the Site (for example, by remembering your information so that you will not have to re-enter it during this or subsequent visits, or to verify your identity);
+- To provide, maintain and improve the Site and our products and services, including to operate certain features and functionality of the Site (for example, by remembering your information so that you will not have to re-enter it on subsequent visits, or to verify your identity);

 - To diagnose or fix technology problems;